collinrbr/FPCAnalysis/README.md

 One can start using this analysis environment with the example data above or by running their own simulation (see [Running Simulations](docs/inputs.md)).

 Analysis begins by loading the data.
-In the first chapter found [here](docs/load.md), we discuss how data is loaded into a common data struture and how to use this common structure...
+In the first chapter found [here](docs/load.md), we discuss how data is loaded into a common data struture and how to use this common structure.

 There are many key features of this analysis environment: